Chart Color Schemes

 Health

-Mulgrave's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions
+The level of general health in Mulgrave is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-The rate of private health cover is approximately 52% of the total population (~11,162 people), leading that of the average SA2 area but slightly lower than Greater Melbourne's 54.4%.
-The most common medical conditions are arthritis and asthma, impacting 6.5 and 6.3% of residents respectively.
-A total of 74.3% of residents declare themselves completely clear of medical ailments, comparable to the 75.3% across Greater Melbourne.
-Mulgrave has 18.9% of residents aged 65 and over (4,034 people), higher than Greater Melbourne's 17.5%.
+This compares to a rate of 54.4% across Greater Melbourne.
+The most common medical conditions in Mulgrave are arthritis and asthma, impacting 6.5% and 6.3% of residents respectively.
+A total of 74.3% of residents declared themselves completely clear of medical ailments, compared to 75.3% across Greater Melbourne.
+Mulgrave has 18.9% of residents aged 65 and over (4,034 people), which is higher than the 17.5% in Greater Melbourne.
 Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health